Parcels-code/Parcels/docs/getting_started/explanation_concepts.md

 fieldset = parcels.FieldSet.from_copernicusmarine(dataset)
 ```

-In some cases we might want to combine `parcels.Field`s from different sources in the same `parcels.FieldSet`, such as ocean currents from one dataset and Stokes drift from another.
+In some cases, we might want to combine `parcels.Field`s from different sources in the same `parcels.FieldSet`, such as ocean currents from one dataset and Stokes drift from another.
 This is possible in Parcels by adding each `parcels.Field` separately:

 ```python
 dataset1 = xr.dataset("insert_current_data_files.nc")